dart-lang/site-www/src/tools/pub/cmd/pub-upgrade.md

-If a dependency is added to the pubspec before `pub upgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `.packages` file and the `packages` directory.
+If a dependency is added to the pubspec before `pub upgrade` is run, it gets the new dependency and any of its transitive dependencies, placing them in the `.packages` file.
 This is the same behavior as `pub get`.

 ## Removing a dependency

-If a dependency is removed from the pubspec before `pub upgrade` is run, it removes the dependency from the `.packages` file and `packages` directory, thus making the dependency unavailable for importing.
+If a dependency is removed from the pubspec before `pub upgrade` is run, it removes the dependency from the `.packages` file, thus making the dependency unavailable for importing.
 Any transitive dependencies of the removed dependency are also removed, as long as no remaining immediate dependencies also depend on them.
 This is the same behavior as `pub get`.